bendrummond389/Rust-Proofs-Arguments-and-Zero-Knowledge/README.md

 Once Rust and Cargo are installed, you can navigate to the folder of a specific Cargo project and run the following command to build and run the project:

+* cargo run

+## Contributing

+Contributions are welcome!
+If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

+## License

+This project is licensed under the [MIT License](LICENSE).